-Think about this for a second: inside virtually any sales organisation, who has the ability to substantially and permanently influence sales performance – not just for themselves, but for the entire organisation ?
+But what if that’s the wrong approach to take ?Think about this for a second: inside virtually any sales organisation, who has the ability to substantially and permanently influence sales performance – not just for themselves, but for the entire organisation ?

 The answer ?
 The sales manager.

 My colleague Mike (Schultz) puts it this way:“The fundamental leverage point in many sales organizations to improve sales performance is the sales manager.
 Their role is to coach them on winning sales, help them manage their time and day to best effect, motivate sellers, and more.”

 Sales managers are there to help sellers take advantage of all of their resources